ECTO-1A/ECTO-1A.github.io/_posts/2024-01-20-AppleJuice_CVE.md

 ## Setting the Record Straight

-Several outlets initially credited the exploit to a different alias—"Techryptic"—but Reynolds clarified that he, under the handle ECTO-1A, was solely responsible for the discovery.
-His research built upon extensive BLE packet analysis and culminated in the creation of "AppleJuice," a proof-of-concept BLE spoofer hosted on [GitHub](https://github.com/ecto-1a/AppleJuice).
+Several outlets initially credited the exploit to a different alias "Techryptic" but but ultimately I was able to provide evidence that I, under the handle ECTO-1A, was solely responsible for the discovery.
+My research built upon extensive BLE packet analysis and culminated in the creation of "AppleJuice," a proof-of-concept BLE spoofer hosted on [GitHub](https://github.com/ecto-1a/AppleJuice).

 ## Apple’s Response in iOS 17.2